atenearesearchgroup/chatgpt-uml/ModelingExamples/OnlineShopping.md

 ## Questions

-1. Develop a UML model with the structure of the system described above, with the corresponding elements and their relationships, incorporating also the following integrity constraints:
+1. 1.
+Develop a UML class diagram with the structure of such a system, with all the elements mentioned above, the relationships between them, incorporating also the following integrity constraints:

   * All units should have a serial number, which must be unique.
   * All units of a product must have the same price, which coincides with the price established for the product.